Camden NJ Traffic Ticket Lawyer

 Generally, penalties may be even higher if you were near a school or a school bus when you were cited for violating traffic laws in New Jersey.
 Click here for more information about Motor Vehicle Points in New Jersey.

 Regardless of the circumstances, you should not wait to consult an experienced traffic ticket lawyer.
-Our lawyers will go to work immediately to evaluate all potential defense strategies in your case—which includes the need to obtain evidence from law enforcement.
-Call our office to schedule a free initial consultation as soon as possible.
+A qualified Camden NJ traffic ticket lawyer from our firm will go to work immediately to evaluate all potential defense strategies in your case—which includes the need to obtain evidence from law enforcement.
+Contact our office to schedule a free initial consultation as soon as possible.

-Seasoned New Jersey Traffic Ticket Lawyers Advocate for Clients Throughout South Jersey
+Seasoned Camden NJ Traffic Ticket Lawyer Advocates for Clients Throughout South Jersey

-At Aydelotte & Scardella Law LLC, our defense lawyers will represent you through all aspects of fighting your traffic ticket.
+At Aydelotte & Scardella Law LLC, a dedicated Camden NJ Traffic Ticket Lawyer can represent you through all aspects of fighting your traffic ticket.
 Contrary to what many drivers think, you do have options.
 Our lawyers may be able to contest your traffic ticket using any of the following defenses:

 - Use of a defective or poorly maintained radar gun,